rudsonalves/trainers_stopwatch/README.md

   - Updated the `TrainingModel` to change `maxlaps` from a `double?` to an `int?`, aligning the data type more closely with its usage which typically involves whole numbers.

 - **Code Refactoring**:
-  - Moved `athlete_dialog` related files under `athletes_page/widgets`, improving project structure and modularity.
+  - Moved `user_dialog` related files under `users_page/widgets`, improving project structure and modularity.
-  - The `athletes_page` now incorporates logic to prevent the deletion of selected athletes, enhancing application stability and user experience.
+  - The `users_page` now incorporates logic to prevent the deletion of selected users, enhancing application stability and user experience.

 - **User Interface Improvements**:
   - Integrated a new widget, `SimpleSpinBoxField`, which provides a user-friendly interface for adjusting numerical values.
 This widget is utilized in the `edit_training_dialog` to handle input for the maximum number of laps.